 11.1.8 Act as an underwriter of securities on behalf of the State of Delaware; or

 11.1.9 Buy or sell any authorized investment when it is a party or any related or affiliated party in the transaction on both sides.

+11.1.10 Where these Guidelines require at least two NRSRO ratings for a security, the lowest such rating shall control.

 11.2 Purchases in Violation of Guidelines.
-In the event that a bank or manager purchases any security that at the time of purchase violates Sections 5.0 – 10.0, the bank or manager shall remove the security from the State's portfolio as soon as possible and will bear all costs associated with the purchase and sale of such security.
+In the event that a bank or manager purchases any security that at the time of purchase violates Sections 5.0 – 10.0, the bank or manager shall remove the security from the State's portfolio by the close of the business day following the date on which the bank or manager learns of the violation and will bear all costs associated with the purchase and sale of such security.
 The bank or manager shall further ensure that the State recognizes no investment gain or loss on the purchase and sale of such security and/or shall effect such transactions as shall be necessary to eliminate any such gain or loss on the books and records of the State’s Account with such bank or manager.
-A bank or manager shall report immediately any such violation and the action(s) taken to correct such violation to OST.
+A bank or manager shall report to OST any such violation and remedial action(s) taken or proposed by the close of the business day following the date on which the bank or manager learns of the violation.

 11.3 Holding Impermissible Securities Following a Downgrade.
-In the event that a bank or manager holds any security that complied with Sections 5.0 –10.0 at the time of purchase, but which ceases to qualify as a permissible investment as the result of a downgrade, the bank or investment manager shall remove the security from the State's portfolio immediately without any consideration as to the investment gains or losses occasioned thereby.
+In the event that a bank or manager holds any security that complied with Sections 5.0 –10.0 at the time of purchase, but which ceases to qualify as a permissible investment as the result of a downgrade, the bank or investment manager shall remove the security from the State's portfolio by the close of the business day following the date on which the bank or manager learns of the downgrade without any consideration as to the investment gains or losses occasioned thereby.
 In such case, the State shall bear all costs associated with the purchase and sale of such security and shall recognize any investment gain or loss on such transactions on the books and records of the State’s Account with such bank or manager.
-A bank or manager shall report immediately any such violation and the action(s) taken to correct such violation to OST.
+A bank or manager shall report to OST any such downgrade and the remedial action(s) taken or proposed by the close of the business day following the date on which the bank or manager learns of the downgrade.

 11.4 Holding Impermissible Securities Following a Drawdown.
 In the event that a manager’s account exceeds the percentage of account limitations set forth in Sections 5.0 - 10.0 hereof as the result of a portfolio withdrawal, the manager shall provide to OST within two (2) business days, a detailed plan for remediation of the allocation to within the permissible percentage of account limitation.
 Such plan shall include: any expected pay-downs on structured securities, expected maturities and expected cash flow items.
 The manager and OST shall work together to determine a prudent path for remediation, with care taken to manage the overall portfolio risk and implications of any book gains or losses within the portfolio.